mdg121212/ParserUtil/README.md

 # ParserUtil
 A Java command line utility to parse XML to JSON, or vice versa.
-Options for parsing: (options include new file creation and / or console output of conversion results).
-By default results are copied to clipboard and a .txt file is created.
-The files will reside in the projects directory /output/myconversions.
+Options include new file creation, console output, and clipboard copying of conversion results.
+The provided test xml file is included and can be converted to JSON by entering "test" in the console.
+By default results are copied to clipboard, the ouput is logged to the console, and a .txt file is created in the projects directory /output/myconversions.

-    Input XML or JSON text directly
-    Enter a filepath to an XML or JSON file

 The basic commands that can be run once the program is running: